clsaiko/fylkir_powers/README.md

 **Fort Temple** - An upgradable building which can be built within the Fort holding, to see to the spiritual needs of the garrison soldiers.

+### Minor Titles

+**Viljinn** - The Viljinn, or Will, is a prestigious councillor post which carries out commands of behalf of the Fylkir, and may vote on the council.

 ### Fylkir Self Decisions
 **Excommunicate** - At the Fylkir's discretion, a follower of the Germanic religion may be excommunicated from the faith.